General Tso’s Chicken

 How to make General Tso’s chicken

-Step 1 – Prep the chicken.
+Step 1 – Prep.
 In one bowl, whisk together the eggs, salt, and pepper.
 In another bowl, mix flour with cornstarch.
 Coat chicken pieces in the egg mixture first and then dredge them in the flour mixture.

 Step 3 – Make the sauce.
-Start cooking the sauce by adding all ingredients except the cornstarch and a tablespoon of water to a saucepan.
+Add all ingredients except the cornstarch and a tablespoon of water to a saucepan.
 Place the saucepan over medium heat and bring to a simmer.
 Mix the cornstarch with the remaining water and add the slurry to the sauce.
-Bring the sauce to a boil.
-Keep stirring the sauce until it thickens.

-Step 4 – Toss the chicken with sauce and serve.
-Pour the sauce over the fried chicken bits.
+Step 4 – Assemble.
+Pour the sauce over the fried chicken pieces.
 Garnish with chopped green onion and sesame seeds, and serve.

 • Adjust the flavor of the sauce.
-Give the sauce a try to make sure it is well-balanced.
-If you are using low-sodium soy sauce, you may need to add some salt to the sauce too (we often do this when we make our lettuce wraps!).
+I like to taste the sauce to ensure it is well-balanced.
+If you use low-sodium soy sauce, you may need to add some salt to the sauce too (we often do this when making our ground chicken lettuce wraps!).

 To store.
 Transfer leftover chicken into an airtight container and refrigerate it for up to 3 days.